 - 255 [A, B, C] Special Topics in Advanced Quantitative Methods

-a) Enrolling in two quarters of a Research Apprenticeship Course (RAC) of interest to the student
+a) Enrolling in two quarters of an SRM Research Apprenticeship Course (RAC) of interest to the student

 b) Enrolling in ED243 (Reflections on Methods in Social Science).